 Helping You to Find the Best Assisted Living Homes in South Lake Tahoe, CA

-Who's Senior Care Authority?Senior Care Authority has the expertise to help you identify and access all available options in assisted living and memory care in South Lake Tahoe, CA, California.
-We offer no-cost services to help you find appropriate senior living when your loved one can no longer care for themselves at home.
+Who's Senior Care Authority?Senior Care Authority has the expertise to help you identify and access all available options in assisted living and memory care in South Lake Tahoe, CA. We offer no-cost services to help you find appropriate senior living when your loved one can no longer care for themselves at home.
 Our personalized, face-to-face assistance can help relieve some of the stress and overwhelm during this difficult transition - our expertise and compassion will help lighten the load for you and your family.

 Serving South Lake Tahoe, CA